MorrisonCole/pr-lint-action/README.md

 Internal refactoring only:

-- Update dependencies
+- Upgrade dependencies
 - Configure ESLint & Prettier

 ### v1.1.0

 - Replaced status checks with an automatic bot review.
 If the PR title fails to match the regex, the bot will request changes.
-Once the title is edited to match it, the bot will dismiss its review.
+Once the title is edited to match it, the bot will dismiss its review
-- Updated all dependencies.
+- Upgrade dependencies

 ### v1.0.0

 - Initial release.
-This version uses action status checks but suffers from [#5](https://github.com/MorrisonCole/pr-lint-action/issues/5) since the GitHub actions API treats different hook types as separate checks by default.
+This version uses action status checks but suffers from [#5](https://github.com/MorrisonCole/pr-lint-action/issues/5) since the GitHub actions API treats different hook types as separate checks by default

 ## FAQ